papertank/origami-push/readme.md

 ### User Notifiable Devices

-In Laravel 5.3, you're most likely to send a push notification to your users.
-See the [Laravel Docs](https://laravel.com/docs/5.3/notifications) for more information.
+In a Laravel project, you're most likely to send a push notification to your users.
+See the [Laravel Docs](https://laravel.com/docs/8.x/notifications) for more information.

 To get your User's devices, assuming you are using an Eloquent model above, you would just add a `routeNotificationForPush` method to your Eloquent model.